relativitydev/file-migration-cli/README.md

 Parameter|Description
 --------------|------------------
-/enforcessl{+\|-}|Enables or disables secure sockets layer (SSL) validation when executing a diagnostic check command. <br>**Note:** By default, this parameter is set to True.
+/enforcessl{+\|-}|Enables or disables secure sockets layer (SSL) validation when executing a command. <br>**Note:** By default, this parameter is enabled.
 It ensures that SSL is well-tested across all environments.
 If the File Migration CLI reports SSL errors, we recommend that you configure your environment with a certificate, which doesn’t include wildcards.
 We also recommend that you don’t suppress SSL validation.
-/sqlinstance:{value}|The instance name for the source or on-premise SQL Server.
+/sqlinstance:{value}|The instance name for the source SQL Server.
-/sqlintegrated:{value}|Enables or disables integrated authentication for the SQL Server.
-If this param is set to False, then you must specify values for the /sqlpwd and /sqluser parameters. <br>**Note:** The default value is False.
+/sqlintegrated:{+\|-}|Enables or disables integrated authentication for the SQL Server.
+If this param is disabled, then you must specify values for the /sqlpwd and /sqluser parameters. <br>**Note:** By default, the parameter is disabled.
-/sqlpwd:{value}|The password for the source or on-premise SQL Server.
+/sqlpwd:{value}|The password for the source SQL Server.
+Only required for SQL authentication.
-/sqluser:{value}|The username for the source or on-premise SQL Server.
+/sqluser:{value}|The username for the source SQL Server.
+Only required for SQL authentication.
-/url:{value}|The Relativity base URL for your environment.
+/url:{value}|The Relativity base URL for the target instance.
 Don't enter the web service URL used by the Relativity Desktop Client, which has the format https://\<MyServiceName\>/RelativityWebAPI/.

 </details>